HugoWBoss/CNIT255TeamProject/ReadMe.txt

 	Auto-generate email message that includes the order invoice, total, and the items purchased that is sent to a gmail account from 		an existing store gmail account

 Order History Page
+	Displays Current and Previous Orders
+	Accessible by a logged in customer and administrator If logged in as admin then display customer selection drop down list Upon selection of customer, customer current and previous orders are displayed

 Invoice Page
+	Allows selection of invoice by invoice number
+		After update displays all the line items in the invoice Must be modifiable
 *Receipt Page

 Order Cancellation Page

+Sign-In Page

 Maintenance: Product List Page
+	All product fields must be modifiable
+	Allows for additions, modifications, and deletions of product records Must use Gridview and Detailsview controls which are linked together for a master/detail view of data

 Maintenance: Customer Order History

 Maintenance: Category Items Page
+	Allows for additions, modifications, and deletions of categories records Products must be related to a category

 Maintenance: Customer Page